adjust/cocos2dx_sdk/doc/android/eclipse.md

 Adjust2dx::setOfflineMode(true);
 ```

 Conversely, you can deactivate offline mode by calling `Adjust2dx::setOfflineMode` with `false`.
-When the adjust SDK is put back in online mode, all saved information is send to our servers with the correct time information.
+When the Adjust SDK is put back in online mode, all saved information is send to our servers with the correct time information.

 Unlike disabling tracking, **this setting is not remembered** between sessions.
 This means that the SDK is in online mode whenever it is started, even if the app was terminated in offline mode.